stardogventures/stardao/stardao-mongodb/README.md

 # stardao-mongodb

-The `AbstractMongoDao` leverages [MongoJack](http://mongojack.org/)'s mapper.
+The `AbstractMongoDao` leverages [MongoJack](http://mongojack.org/)'s modelMapper.
 However, it does not use any other MongoJack features.

 This library is based on the post-3.0 Java driver and therefore uses `MongoCollection<Document>`, `Document`, and the other good stuff from 3.0 rather than `DBCollection` and `BasicDBObject`.